waltercruz/OB-Xd/README.md

 # Building

 Source is compiled with [JUCE 5.4.3](https://github.com/juce-framework/JUCE/archive/5.4.3.zip), VST2 SDK and VST3 SDK.
-Since VST2 is only possible to use with a Steinberg permission not possible to obtain right now, it's recommended to disable VST (legacy) prior to generating the exporters with Projucer.
+Since VST2 is only possible to use with a Steinberg permission not possible to obtain right now, it's recommended to disable VST (legacy) prior to generating compiler files with Projucer.